GonzaRodriguez/blockchain-elixir/README.md

-# VhsElixir
+# Blochain Challenge Elixir

-This project implements the backend challenge provided by VHS using Elixir language.
+This project implements a blockchain challenge using Elixir language.

 In order to make this project works you should follow the steps listed below: